 Tac discusses the problem from a senior level.

-With very, very, very few exceptions, I, and every one of my friends working as social media strategists, have changed jobs *at least* once or twice in the last 5 years.
+With very, very, very few exceptions, I, and every one of my friends working as social media strategists, have changed jobs *at least* once or twice in the last five years.
 Some as many as 4 or <cough> 5 <cough> times.

 Why have we changed jobs so many times?
-Those of us doing this for the last 5 years got an early start at developing a critical skill set that few people had and every major company all of a sudden needed very, very badly.
+Those of us doing this for the last five years got an early start at developing a critical skill set that few people had and every major company all of a sudden needed very, very badly.
 This placed us in the *star* category and has lead to a ridiculous number of job offers, made even more ridiculous when you consider they came during the worst job market we’ve seen in our adult lives.

 This is not true for those in the middle.
 The doers.
 Jumping jobs early can help you boost your salary, but it also prevents you from learning lessons like, “sometimes just putting your head down and working solves your problems.”
-Lessons like “outside forces sometimes make managers assholes, but it’s temporary, and if you keep your head about you, both you and the company come out stronger.”
-This isn’t universally true, but it’s very difficult to pick up expertise in an industry or company if you don’t ride that company or industry through up and down business cycles.
+Experiences like “outside forces sometimes make managers assholes, but it’s temporary, and if you keep your head about you, both you and the company come out stronger.”
+This isn’t universally true, but it’s challenging to pick up expertise in an industry or company if you don’t ride that company or industry through up and down business cycles.